-Warnock trails and Fetterman leads in final pre-election polls – follow live
+Warnock and Fetterman in dead heats as final day of voting begins – live

-Midterm elections 2022 - live: Warnock trails and Fetterman leads in final pre-election polls
+Midterms 2022 – live: Warnock and Fetterman in dead heats as final day of voting begins

 Final weekend of campaigning saw Democrats trying to stave off GOP red wave